 Reporting a Complaint

-A student who wishes to file a formal complaint must submit a written statement (hard copy or email) to the Interim Assistant Dean of Student Affairs and Director of Advising.
+- A student who wishes to file a formal complaint must submit a written statement (hard copy or email) to the Assistant Dean of Student Affairs.

 - The complaint must describe in detail the behavior, program, or process complained of, and indicate how it implicates the College of Law’s program of legal education and its compliance with an identified ABA standard.